 This service remembers the Battle of Savo Island and the loss of HMAS Canberra.

 The battle saw 84 of Canberra's sailors killed, with another 109 wounded.
 In honour of her valour, the US Navy named a cruiser the USS Canberra.
-This was the first US ship named after a foreign ship, and remains the only to be named after a foreign city.
+This was the first US ship named after a foreign ship and remains the only one to be named after a foreign city.